corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/cordapps/api-testing.md

 This allows you to check whether a given transaction has (or has not) been stored, and whether it has the correct attributes.

-This allows you to check whether a given state has (or has not) been stored, and whether it has the correct attributes.

 ### Further examples